Black September Organization: Structure of the group

 Cooley writes that many of the cells in Europe and around the world were made up of Palestinians and other Arabs who had lived in their countries of residence as students, teachers, businessmen, and diplomats for many years.
-Operating without a central leadership (see Leaderless resistance), it was a "true collegial direction".
+Operating without a central leadership, it was a "true collegial direction".
 The cell structure and the need-to-know operational philosophy protected the operatives by ensuring that the apprehension or surveillance of one cell would not affect the others.
 The structure offered plausible deniability to the Fatah leadership, which was careful to distance itself from Black September operations.

 Fatah needed Black September, according to historian Benny Morris.
 He writes that there was a "problem of internal PLO or Fatah cohesion, with extremists constantly demanding greater militancy.
 The moderates apparently acquiesced in the creation of Black September in order to survive".
 As a result of pressure from militants, writes Morris, a Fatah congress in Damascus in August–September 1971 agreed to establish Black September.
 The new organization was based on Fatah's existing special intelligence and security apparatus, and on the PLO offices and representatives in various European capitals, and from very early on, there was cooperation between Black September and the PFLP.

 The PLO closed Black September down in September 1973, on the anniversary it was created by the "political calculation that no more good would come of terrorism abroad" according to Morris.
 In 1974 Arafat ordered the PLO to withdraw from acts of violence outside the West Bank, the Gaza Strip and Israel.